JonHertzig/practice-leadership-handbook/assent.rst

     The language of wearing is not just a metaphor.
 In many languages, words that refer to clothing and to behaviour and attitudes and beliefs are the same.

     *Costume* and *custom* share the same root.
 In Italian, *costumi* can refer to clothing or to morals.
 In English, a *habit* is also an item of clothing.
-In Romanian the verb *purtare* refers both to behaviour and wearing.
+In Romanian, the verb *purtare* refers both to behaviour and wearing.
 It's not a coincidence. **Ideas are things we wear.**

 You're asking people to wear your ideas, to live and work with them.
 You need your ideas to become the habits and customs of the company, that colleagues can put on.